aws-ia/terraform-aws-eks-blueprints/patterns/gitops/multi-cluster-hub-spoke-argocd/README.md

 ## Fork GitOps Repositories

-To modify the `values.yaml` file or the helm chart version for addons, you'll need to fork tthe repository [aws-samples/eks-blueprints-add-ons](https://github.com/aws-samples/eks-blueprints-add-ons).
+To modify the `values.yaml` file or the helm chart version for addons, you'll need to fork the repository [aws-samples/eks-blueprints-add-ons](https://github.com/aws-samples/eks-blueprints-add-ons).

 After forking, update the following environment variables to point to your forks, replacing the default values.